SadPencil/uup-dump-latest-windows-11/readme.unix.md

  * wimlib-imagex - to export files from metadata ESD
  * chntpw - to modify registry of first index of boot.wim
  * genisoimage or mkisofs - to create ISO image
+ * aria2 - to download files from Microsoft

 Linux
 -----